This post introduces a common measure you can take to protect your digital assets and systems; an Information Security Management System, or ISMS.

 Does this apply to me?

 On the face of it, an ISMS appears to be something that is valid only for large corporate organisations.
 After all, large companies typically have policies on just about anything to enable them to navigate the complex world of legislation and compliance.
-The myth is that smaller because companies don’t have the same compliance obligations, they don’t need to get bogged down by unnecessary policy and procedure.
+The myth is that smaller companies don’t have the same compliance obligations.
+They don’t need to get bogged down by unnecessary policy and procedure.

 Benefits of an ISMS

-In addition to providing a robust security framework, there are four obvious business benefits that a company can achieve with the implementation of an ISMS:
+In addition to providing a robust security framework, there are four obvious business benefits that a company can achieve by implementing an ISMS:

-- Better organisation– typically, fast-growing companies don’t have the time to stop and define their processes and procedures.
+- Better organisation.
+Typically, fast-growing companies don’t have the time to stop and define their processes and procedures.
 As a consequence, very often employees are unsure what needs to be done, when, and by whom.
-Implementation of an ISMS helps clarify such situations because it encourages companies to define their main security related processes, reducing hesitation and delay for their employees when incidents do occur.
+Implementation of an ISMS helps clarify such situations because it encourages companies to define their main security related processes.
+This helps reduce hesitation and delay for their employees when incidents do occur.

 More To Come...